pgrimaud/actions/README.md

 ## License

-[MIT](LICENSE).
-Please see additional information in each subdirectory.
+[MIT LICENSE](LICENSE).
+Please see additional information in each modules.